bernardosulzbach/bernardosulzbach.github.io/_posts/2016-01-20-justifying-text.md

 ---
 layout: post
-title: Justifying text using dynamic programming
+title: "Justifying Text Using Dynamic Programming"
 ---

 In this post I briefly describe how good text justification is done using